cosmos/cosmos-sdk/docs/spec/governance/overview.md

 ### Governance address

 Later, we may add permissionned keys that could only sign txs from certain modules.
 For the MVP, the `Governance address` will be the main validator address generated at account creation.
 This address corresponds to a different PrivKey than the Tendermint PrivKey which is responsible for signing consensus messages.
 Validators thus do not have to sign governance transactions with the sensitive Tendermint PrivKey.

-## Software Upgrade

-If proposals are of type `SoftwareUpgradeProposal`, then nodes need to upgrade their software to the new version that was voted.
-This process is divided in two steps.

-### Signal

-After a `SoftwareUpgradeProposal` is accepted, validators are expected to download and install the new version of the software while continuing to run the previous version.
-Once a validator has downloaded and installed the upgrade, it will start signaling to the network that it is ready to switch by including the proposal's `proposalID` in its *precommits*.(*Note: Confirmation that we want it in the precommit?*)

-Note: There is only one signal slot per *precommit*.
-If several `SoftwareUpgradeProposals` are accepted in a short timeframe, a pipeline will form and they will be implemented one after the other in the order that they were accepted.

-### Switch

-Once a block contains more than 2/3rd *precommits* where a common `SoftwareUpgradeProposal` is signaled, all the nodes (including validator nodes, non-validating full nodes and light-nodes) are expected to switch to the new version of the software.

-*Note: Not clear how the flip is handled programatically*